 Any teacher at Cushing Middle School will meet by appointment with a student who is struggling or needs help.
 All parents need to do is call and leave a message for the teacher of that subject and make arrangements.
 We cannot help if we do not have a request to do so.

 Cushing Middle School is a public middle school in Cushing.
 The principal of Cushing Middle School is Pat Elder.
-392 students go to Cushing Middle School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-66% of the 392 students here have subsidized lunches.
-The ratio of students to teachers at Cushing Middle School is 16:1.
+392 children attend Cushing Middle School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+66% of the 392 students here get reduced lunch prices.
+The student to teacher ratio at Cushing Middle School is 16:1.
 Oak Grove Public School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting